djbrieck/brieckspro/content/posts/thunderbolt-1-2-to-thunderbolt3/index.md

 "As a bidirectional adapter, it can also connect new Thunderbolt 3 devices to a Mac with a Thunderbolt or Thunderbolt 2 port and macOS Sierra or later."

-Reading in between the lines, I noticed that my MacBook had a version of macOS that is supported, so in theory, the OS should have all the drivers already to run this dock built in.
+Reading in between the lines, I noticed that my MacBook had a version of macOS that it supported, so in theory, the OS should have all the drivers already to run this dock built in.

 So I decided to test it out and dropped $59.95 USD including free shipping on a used Startech TB3DK2DPPD on eBay.
 How this thing is 59.95 is beyond me but new retail on this box is $376.99, whoa...
 Also make sure when buying a used dock cheap that its not broken and also includes the AC adapter or prepare to spend $20 or so to replace that.